Dasharo/docs/docs/ways-you-can-help-us.md

 in recent years, we have chosen to retain our focus on conventional payment channels.

+This is due to financial compliance and EU regulation, which we cannot and don't want to handle at the current stage of company development.
+Those uncertain regulations create substantial attack vectors, which may lead to fiscal audits slowing down 3mdeb operations and Dasharo development.

+We should not delete the reference to Technology Commons Trust but move that to the donations part.
+If one would like to donate a bigger amount of cryptocurrency, it is possible through Technology Commons Trust.

 We believe that by adhering to established payment methods, we can ensure a consistent and reliable payment process for our customers.
 This allows us to maintain a high level of security, accountability, and regulatory compliance.